Wi-Fi-Labs/Labs-Guides/GCN/Emulator/WishmakerRNG.md

 Open Jirachi Finder.<br>
 This tool makes it possible for you to essentially 'configure' a new save's parameters for you to get the desired `Checksum` value, that will match your target Jirachi `seed` (example image below).<br>

-Start by configuring things like `Name`, `IDs`, `Clock`, and `Starter`.
+Start by configuring things like `Name`, `Gender`, `IDs`, `Clock`, and `Starter`.
 If you don't particularly care about any of these, I suggest to just use whatever values get you closer to your target seed (ie Checksum) as displayed in the small box at the center-bottom area of the tool.<br>
 Once you're done with those, you can then fiddle with the `Game Options` settings.<br>
 Lastly, configure the `Playing Time` until you get the desired Checksum - It is advised to allow for a play time of _at least_ 10:00 minutes, in order to be able to safely walk to Route 103 and back, and obtain the Pokédex!<br>
 You can always go back to one of the previous parameters and adjust it slightly until you get the desired result.<br>